ak-m/sts-sb-rest3/read-me.md

-# Foobar
+# sts-sb-rest3
 This is basic spring boot application

 ## Installation

-Use the git clone url to download project[git](https://github.com/ak-m/sts-sb-rest3.git) to install foobar.
+Use the git clone url to download project    [git](https://github.com/ak-m/sts-sb-rest3.git) to install.

 ```bash
 mvn clean package